ropensci/roweb3/content/blog/2025-10-06-verification/index.md

 {{< figure src="ropensci.png" alt="" >}}

-In this case, what was used was not a field in the metadata of `ropensci.org`.
-What GitHub asked us from the [settings](https://docs.github.com/en/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization) was to publish a _DNS TXT record_ with a given name and given content.
+In this case, in the GitHub [settings](https://docs.github.com/en/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization) we were asked to publish a _DNS TXT record_ with a given name and given content.
 Think `blabla-identity-challenge-ropensci-github.ropensci.org` with `random-characters` as content.

 We created that record in the dashboard of our DNS provider, then asked GitHub to query the record.
 It can take a little while for the DNS record to be online for real, but in our case it was more or less instantaneous.